Thanks to the internet, international money transfers are now easier than ever.

 Once you select the currency, you need to enter the details of the recipient of the funds.
 Keep in mind that the recipient must have a bank account to receive the funds.

 When you do this, you will also pick a reference number that you can choose.
 Make sure that you carefully enter the recipient details.
-Transferwise will not take responsibility if you put in the wrong details and the money goes to the wrong person.
+Wise will not take responsibility if you put in the wrong details and the money goes to the wrong person.

 Next, you need to transfer the funds.
 You can do this with a debit or credit card entirely online through the site.
 But if you choose a bank account, then you will need to do some extra work to make the money go through.